MayankTaneja-fnn/Int-O-View/README.md

 ## Contributions

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please follow these steps to contribute:
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 We appreciate your efforts to improve this project.

 ## License